boffinHouse/rawblock/sources/templates/README.md

 ##Columns Grid
 The `.use-size-*` classes only sizes an element.
 To apply a column grid you must wrap them inside an `.use-column-group` container.

+This will create a flex container.
+By default, all columns will be aligned to the left and equally matched in height.

 <h3 class="docs-example-title">Demo</h3>

 <div class="docs-example">